FAU Family Resources

 Resident Assistants (RA):

-The role of the Resident Assistant is to enable student success through the development of enhanced learning opportunities and enriching educational experiences within a supportive campus and residential environment.
-Through targeted one-on-one conversations, and relationship/community building, the RA will help our residential students experience a holistic and seamless living learning environment.
-Through the Residential Education Model they will ENGAGE, EXPLORE, DEVELOP, and STRENGTHEN their skills and experiences in the community with their peers, staff and faculty, while creating a diverse, safe, and inclusive living environment.
+The role of the Resident Assistant (RA) is to enable student success by developing enhanced learning opportunities and enriching educational experiences within a supportive campus and residential environment.
+Through targeted one-on-one conversations, and relationship/community building, the RA will help our residential students experience a holistic and seamless living-learning environment.
+Through the Atlantic Experience Curriculum (AEC), they will grow their skills and experiences in the community with their peers, staff, and faculty while creating a diverse, safe, and inclusive living environment.

-The role of the Desk Assistant is to provide outstanding quality customer service to the students, staff, faculty, and visitors of FAU.
-A Desk Staff member’s primary role is to be a resource to residents.
-DAs serve as the primary contact person for visitors, students, and most importantly to our residents.
+The role of the Front Desk Staff (FDS) is to provide outstanding quality customer service to the students, staff, faculty, and visitors of FAU.
+FDS primary role is to observe, report, and be a front desk resource to residents.
+FDS is the primary contact person for visitors, students, and, most importantly, our residents.

 FERPA